There are four major plantain weeds that grow in lawns across the UK and they are;

 Buy cutting the grass on a regular basis you prevent it from growing upwards so it looks for other ways to grow.
 This means it grows sideways, producing new side shoots (or runners) that new grass leaves grow from.

-These new runners and grass leaves create a thick, lush lawn which prevents weed seeds from reaching the soil and germinating.
+These new runners and grass leaves create a thick, lush lawn that prevents weed seeds from reaching the soil and germinating.
 It also means you don’t cut too much off the grass leaf away at one time.

 If you only ever cut the grass every few weeks it won’t grow sideways, it’ll keep growing upwards.
 Then when you do cut it short, you rob the grass of its water supply and food stores.
 This shocks it and turns it brown and spiky, even kills it.